llsoftsec/llsoftsecbook/book.md

 toolchain with malicious code [@Gostev2009].
 When Delphi compiles a project the malicious library is included into the resulting executable, thus enabling the virus to spread.
 The virus was first detected in 2009 and was circulating undetected for at least a year beforehand.
-The Induc-B variant infects two other toolchains in addition to Delphi.
-Thousands of infections were reported, and some in commonly used applications.
+Several popular applications are known to have been infected, including a chat client and a media player.
+Overall, in excess of a hundred thousand infected computers were detected world-wide by anti-virus solutions.

 XcodeGhost is the name given to malware first detected in 2015 that infected thousands of iOS applications [@Cox2015].
-The source of the infection was tracked down to use of a trojanized version of Xcode tools.
+The source of the infection was tracked down a trojanized version of Xcode tools.
 The malware exists in an extra object file within the Xcode tools and is silently linked into each application as it is built.
 File sharing sites were used to spread the trojanized Xcode tools to unwitting developers.